George Yumnam

 High-Entropy Oxides

-Here we study chemically complex, high-entropy oxides and characterize them mainly using neutron and X-ray diffraction and total scattering to map how multi-cation disorder and strain fields shape their magnetic landscape.
-By focusing on how scattering signatures evolve with temperature and field, and comparing to reported macroscopic responses, we distinguish conventional glassy freezing from genuinely frustrated collective states.
-Statistical and mean-field models then link the enormous cation-configuration space to experimentally observed scattering signatures, with an eye toward designing disordered oxides that host robust, tunable magnetic functionalities.
+We characterize chemically complex, high-entropy oxides using neutron and X-ray diffraction and total scattering to map how multi-cation disorder and strain fields shape their magnetic landscape.
+Statistical and mean-field models link the enormous cation-configuration space to experimentally observed scattering signatures.

 Disorder Magnetism X-ray Scattering